woct0rdho/triton-windows/README.md

 ## Progress

-* Forked from the `release/3.2.x` branch of the official repo
+**Announcement**: Since the release `post11`, the wheels are published to PyPI, and no longer to GitHub.

 * `triton.jit` and `torch.compile` just work
-* When I run Flux or CogVideoX in ComfyUI on Windows, it's almost as fast as on WSL on the same machine
 * All unit tests passed
+* When I run Flux or HunyuanVideo in ComfyUI on Windows, it's almost as fast as on WSL on the same machine
 * Only MSVC is supported, because it's much more stable than GCC and Clang when working with CUDA on Windows
 * Only Nvidia GPU is supported, help wanted to support other backends
     * For AMD GPU, you may try https://github.com/Repeerc/triton-amdgpu-windows
     * For Intel XPU, you may try https://github.com/intel/intel-xpu-backend-for-triton
 * TODO: Set up CI (help wanted)
-* TODO: Make a minimal bundle of MSVC, Windows SDK, and CUDA SDK in the wheels (help wanted)
-    * CUDA SDK is mostly bundled if `TRITON_WINDOWS_COPY_NVIDIA_PACKAGES` is enabled in `setup.py`, but it's missing things like `cuda.lib`, and it's not minimal
-* TODO: Make an automatic installation script with WinGet, see https://github.com/woct0rdho/triton-windows/issues/74

 ## Install from wheel